Degrees of Freedom and Information Criteria for the Synthetic Control Method

-where the residuals are from the unpenalized synthetic control method.
+where the fitted residuals are from the unpenalized synthetic control estimate and $\hat{p} = \hat{\mathrm{df}}(\mathbf{X}\hat{\beta}_{\mathrm{sc}})$.
 This is the general approach suggested by \citeA{friedman2001elements}.
-Our experience from different simulation designs has been that, even though we obtain residuals from the unpenalized model, this approach tends to slightly overestimate the variance $\sigma^{2}$ and thus slightly overpenalize.
-As discussed in \Cref{section4}, because larger values of the tuning parameter effectively shrink the estimate towards the matching estimate and tend to produce an estimate that is more stable, we consider this ``upward bias'' as erring on the side of caution.
+If one is concerned that the unpenalized synthetic control method is overfitting, our recommended, conservative approach is to use out-of-sample errors as $\hat{\varepsilon}_i$, for $i$ ranging over a test set in the pre-treatment period.
+This will naturally tend to produce an inflated, rather than a deflated, variance estimate.
+Because larger values of the tuning parameter in, say, the penalized synthetic control method, effectively shrink the estimate towards the matching estimate and tend to produce an estimate that is more stable, we consider this ``upward bias'' as erring on the side of caution.
+See Section \ref{section4} for an example.

 The estimated information criterion used to select the tuning parameter $\lambda$ when implementing the penalized synthetic control method is